 Whether you’re hungry as a hippo or just in the mood for trying a smorgasbord of dishes, you can never go wrong with an eat-all-you-can lunch or dinner session with the squad.
-And if you’re looking for affordable buffet restaurants in Manila, you’ve come to the right place—happy to report that we’ve found the most budget-friendly spots.
+And if you’re looking for the best buffet restaurants in Manila, you’ve come to the right place—happy to report that we’ve found the most budget-friendly spots.

 While most buffet restaurants in Manila are moderately priced, there are budget eat-all-you-can spots where you can a have a good fill without spending too much.
 We scoured every nook and cranny of the metro and here are a few unli-serving food joints we’ve found.

 16 West Ave Cor.
 Times St, West Triangle, Quezon City

 Kowloon House may be famous for their ginormous siopao and siomai, but over at their branch on West Avenue, there’s a whole new world of exciting dishes spread out on a long buffet table.

 For the price, you can feast on Kowloon House’s favorites such as the siopao or siomai, as well as exciting dishes like stir-fried noodles, beef tenderloin, bacon shrimp roll, pork tausi spareribs, noodles, and a colony of dimsum.